bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

 Logging Settings
 ----------------

-:program:`openstack` can record the operation history by logging settings in configuration file.
+:program:`fibostack` can record the operation history by logging settings in configuration file.
 Recording the user operation, it can identify the change of the resource and it becomes useful information for troubleshooting.